← Back to 史記

 61

 In the twenty-fifth year, in spring, the phoenix came to nest.
-Shi Ji said: "In Duke Wen's time there was a children's rhyme saying 'The phoenix comes to nest, the duke is in Gan Hou.
-The phoenix enters the dwelling, the duke is in the wilds outside'."
+Shi Ji said: "In Duke Wen's time a song circulated among children, saying, 'The mynas come to nest; the duke is in Ganhou.
+The mynas enter and dwell; the duke is out in the wilds.'"

 62